srackham/rimu/README.md

 - Simple one-function API.
 - Features include raw HTML (a la Markdown), HTML attribute injection and parametrized macros.
-- Syntax and behavior can be modified with user defined _Macros_, _Quotes_ and _Replacements_.
+- Element syntax and behavior can be modified and extended.
 - Written in TypeScript.
 - Available from Github and as an npm module or a Meteor smart package.
-- Includes command-line compiler, playground GUI, Vim syntax highlighter and a unit test suite.
+- Includes command-line compiler, JavaScript library, TypeScript library declaration file, playground GUI,
+  Vim syntax highlighter and a unit test suite.
 - MIT license.